 South American people eat the Birdeater.
 It is a local delicacy in northeastern South America.
 The spider is a hairy animal, so they prepare it by burning the hairs and roasting it in banana leaves.
 Locals describe its taste as shrimp and prawn-like.

-Also, the Goliath Birdeater, alongside other new world tarantulas, has urticating hairs that can hurt its prey.
+Also, the Goliath Birdeater and other new world tarantulas have urticating hairs that can hurt its prey.
 Goliath spiders run their hind legs against their prey to release hairs which causes skin and mucous membrane irritation.
 Another way they attack is with their bites.
 They have venoms, but despite many considering otherwise, it's relatively harmless to humans.
 The Goliath Birdeater bite does pack a punch11, however.

 Next on our spider facts list is their knees.
 Spiders have 48 knees.
 Fascinating, right?

-Spiders have 48 knees, and scientists are yet to discover the reason behind it.
+Spiders have 48 knees, and scientists have yet to discover why.
 Spiders have eight legs with seven components: the coxa, femur, trochanter, patella, tibia, metatarsus, and tarsus.